projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 #### Upstream TLS

 A HTTPProxy can proxy to an upstream TLS connection by annotating the upstream Kubernetes Service or by specifying the upstream protocol in the HTTPProxy [`services`][10] field.
-Applying the `projectcontour.io/upstream-protocol.tls` annotation to a Service object tells Contour that TLS should be enabled and which port should be used for the TLS connection.
+Applying the `projectsesame.io/upstream-protocol.tls` annotation to a Service object tells Sesame that TLS should be enabled and which port should be used for the TLS connection.
 The same configuration can be specified by setting the protocol name in the `spec.routes.services[].protocol` field on the HTTPProxy object.
 If both the annotation and the protocol field are specified, the protocol field takes precedence.
 By default, the upstream TLS server certificate will not be validated, but validation can be requested by setting the `spec.routes.services[].validation` field.
 This field has mandatory `caSecret` and `subjectName` fields, which specify the trusted root certificates with which to validate the server certificate and the expected server name.

-_Note: If `spec.routes.services[].validation` is present, `spec.routes.services[].{name,port}` must point to a Service with a matching `projectcontour.io/upstream-protocol.tls` Service annotation._
+_Note: If `spec.routes.services[].validation` is present, `spec.routes.services[].{name,port}` must point to a Service with a matching `projectsesame.io/upstream-protocol.tls` Service annotation._

 In the example below, the upstream service is named `secure-backend` and uses port `8443`: